csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 whether they deserve it, whether they owe you any favours at all anyway, and whether a slightly different approach might yield a much more favourable result.

-I know the above seem like very 21st Century, first-world problems—and they were—but it was a potential loss of hundreds of pounds, and a few peoples’ smaller actions completely undid and remedied that, and not one of them owed us that favour at all.
+I know the above seem like very 21st Century, first-world problems — and they were — but it was a potential loss of hundreds of pounds, and a few peoples’ smaller actions completely undid and remedied that, and not one of them owed us that favour at all.
 It was ‘because we were polite’.